Sofie's article on how to spend a week in Austria in winter helped me plan my own trip there. – Reader Anubha

 Wiener Schnitzel – Probably Austria’s most popular culinary export, wiener schnitzel is a cutlet of veal covered in breadcrumbs before being fried in butter or oil.
 It’s easy to find in restaurants all over the country.

 Kaiserschmarrn – Austria’s take on pancakes, these are often very rich and eggy.
-Expect them to be served with preserved or fresh fruits.
-Find a recipe here.
+Expect them to be served with preserve or fresh fruits.

 Schlutzkrapferl Tris – A delicious take on ravioli, this is a fine dish, but it can be heavy and rich.